knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 Choose the file/image called 'Uboot_usb_256_03.img'

-3.- Flash it into the new 16MB SPI.
+3.- Flash Uboot image to the new 16MB SPI.

 So, grab the "W25Q128" chip you bought.
-Connect it to the Programmer Clip and flash the file 'Uboot_usb_256_03.img' with the following command:
+Connect it to the Programmer's Clip and flash the file 'Uboot_usb_256_03.img' with the following command:

 dd if=Uboot_usb_256_03.img conv=notrunc of=16MBpadded.bin